noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /The Metasploit Framework (MSF)/Information Gathering & Enumeration.md

 We get the service version and the banner.

-we can search for example for proftpd.
+we could search for example for an proftpd exploit.

 ### FTP Brute Force auxiliary module